TWilliamBell/kNNExample/kNNTutorial2.md

     ##    Actual Predicted
     ## 0.7666667 0.5546631

-This is slightly lower (exactly 3/4s), but as to be expected, with an increased true positive rate for males, there is a higher false negative rate for females.
+This is slightly higher (exactly 5/6ths), but as to be expected, with an increased true positive rate for males, there is a higher false negative rate for females.

 Unfortunately we cannot produce classification maps like I made in our previous practice script since the data is 24 dimensional (see ncol(GPAHoule)).
 It would be possible to do this analysis over with the first two Principal Components (at least one of which is almost assuredly related to sex due to the sexual dimorphism in Fruit Fly wings) and then classify in that space and produce classification maps, but that is outside the scope of our work here.